-The weather station on the Forth Road Bridge incorporates an automatic alert that activates when the sensor falls below +1 degree centigrade.
-This alert will be monitored by the WSDO to allow early identification on the formation of ice on the bridge (Refer to Section 22).
-In the event of ice formations forming on the structure, these will be monitored by staff under the guidance of the WSDO to ensure that any shedding ice risk is understood and that where reasonably practical the formations can either be removed or restrictions imposed to mitigate falling risks to the public.
+The weather stations on the Forth Road Bridge unit incorporate an automatic alert that activates when the sensor falls below +1 degree centigrade.
+This will also be the case for the new stations on the Queensferry crossing and approach roads.
+This alert will be monitored by the WSDO to allow early identification on the formation of ice on either structure (Refer to Section 22).
+In the event of ice formations forming on the structure, these will be monitored by staff under the guidance of the

+WSDO to ensure that any shedding ice risk is understood and that where reasonably practical the formations can either be removed or restrictions imposed to mitigate falling risks to the public.